michaellasmanis/javapatterns/README.markdown

 Overview
 --------

-This library is a set of interfaces and implementations of design patterns for java.
+This library is a set of interfaces and implementations of design patterns for Java.

-The design of this package is heavily influenced by the book [Design Patterns:
-Elements of Reusable Object-Oriented Software](http://www.hillside.net/elements-of-reusable-object-oriented-software-book "Book Link") by Erich Gamma, Richard Heim, Ralph Johnson and John Vlissides.
+The design of this package is heavily influenced by the book [Design Patterns: Elements of Reusable Object-Oriented Software](http://www.hillside.net/elements-of-reusable-object-oriented-software-book "Book Link") by Erich Gamma, Richard Heim, Ralph Johnson and John Vlissides.

 Documentation
 -------------